jj11hh/audio-rtc-caster/README.md

         -   Sets audio bitrate (`b=AS:` line) in the SDP.
     -   Serves the HTML/JS client.
     -   Logs to `app.log` and console.

+-   **Go WebRTC Server (`server-go/main.go`)**:
+    -   Uses Go's standard `net/http` package for the web server (signaling and serving client files).
+    -   Uses `pion/webrtc/v4` for WebRTC peer connection and media handling.
+    -   **Audio Input Management**:
+        -   Captures audio from the system's default input device using WASAPI on Windows (via `go-ole` and custom WASAPI bindings - not shown in `main.go` but inferred from `CoInitialize` and typical usage).
+    -   **Alternative Sine Wave Source**: Option to stream a generated 440Hz sine wave for testing (`--sine-wave` argument).
+    -   **SDP Customization / Codec Handling**:
+        -   Determines codec capabilities based on command-line arguments to prefer specific codecs (Opus, PCMU, PCMA, G722).
+        -   Allows fine-tuning of Opus parameters (e.g., `opus-maxaveragebitrate`, `opus-maxplaybackrate`, `opus-cbr`, `opus-useinbandfec`, `opus-usedtx`).
+    -   Serves the HTML/JS client (attempts to serve from `./client` then `../client`).
+    -   Logs to the console.

 -   **Web Client (`client/js/main.js`, `client/index.html`)**:
     -   Connects to the Python server via WebRTC.